 This letter is to inform you of the procedure regarding student medication on field trips.
 This procedure was adopted because the Nurse Practice Act does not permit nurses to delegate the administration of medication to non-licensed personnel (except epi-pen for severe allergic reactions).

 This procedure requires that no field trip will be scheduled until the medication administration needs of a student, who parents have provided medication to the school nurse, have been met.
 Those needs may be met in one of three ways:

 1. The student may self administer his/her medication, if permitted in writing by the child's parents and physician;

 2. The student's parent /guardian may attend the trip to administer medication; or

 3. A licensed RN or LPN may attend the trip.

-STUDENTS IN GRADES K-2 ARE NOT PERMITTED TO SELF-ADMINSTER MEDICATION.
+STUDENTS IN GRADES K-2 ARE NOT PERMITTED TO SELF-ADMINISTER MEDICATION.

 If none of the above may be provided, the field trip will not be scheduled.

 1. Prior to the teacher scheduling a field trip, the teacher will contact the parent/guardian of all students who have provided medication to the nurse.
 The teacher will also contact parents of students who do not have a written parent and physician permission to self administer their medication.
 Those parents/guardians will be informed of the plan to schedule the field trip and may be invited to attend to dispense medication to their child.

 2. We recognize that the parents/guardians may be unable to attend all field trips.
 The Parent/Guardian must fill out the Field Trip Permission Form, indicating whether they will or will not be able to chaperone, and return to the teacher as soon as possible.